 Insider Sells Capital Bancorp's Shares

-A Form 4 filing filed with the SEC on Monday, March 8 showed that Ashman Stephen N sold 6,850 shares of Capital Bancorp Inc (NASDAQ:CBNK) at an average price of $18.00.
-The transaction moved the executive's stake in Capital Bancorp Inc. to 435,035 shares.
-Capital Bancorp was trading 3.7% higher from the previous closing price.
+Capital Bancorp Inc (NASDAQ:CBNK) was trading 1.5% lower from the previous closing price. *Ashman Stephen N filed a Form 4 with the SEC on Thursday, March 11.
+The insider sold 20,000 shares at an average price of $20.73.
+After the transaction, the executive's stake in Capital Bancorp Inc. moved to 388,135 shares.

 The Importance of Insider Transactions